UMC Clergy Financial Well-Being Initiative Priorities

 Many clergy find themselves carrying burdensome debt, whether from educational or personal expenses.
 The Initiative is working with annual conferences and United Methodist institutions to expand opportunities for low-interest debt refinancing for clergy.

-Models of Success: Three organizations have launched successful low-interest debt refinancing programs for clergy: Iowa United Methodist Foundation, New England Preacher’s Aid Society, and the Western North Carolina Foundation.
+Models of Success: Three organizations have launched successful low-interest debt refinancing programs for clergy: Iowa United Methodist Foundation, New England Preacher’s Aid Society, and the United Methodist Foundation of Western North Carolina.
 Based on the success of these programs, we are encouraging other annual conference institutions to consider similar programs.
 Please contact us to learn more.

 Financial Education Integration in Clergy Training

-The Initiative recognizes the importance of financial education for clergy as they embark on a life of service and ministry.
-There is need to focus on personal financial well-being and the leadership skills to manage church finances.
-Our vision is to ensure that clergy are receiving training during the ordination process so that they are prepared for the financial challenges and opportunities that come with leading in their first appointments.
-To that end, we are encouraging pilot project grants to Boards of Ordained Ministry to begin incorporating personal and church financial management for clergy during Residency programs as well as in the Eight-Year Assessments.
+The Initiative recognizes the impact of financial literacy on pastoral effectiveness and leadership.
+Personal financial well-being and leadership skills to manage church finances are essential.
+Our goal is to expand the financial stewardship training provided before ordination so that clergy are prepared for the financial responsibilities of their first appointments.
+To that end, we offer grants to Boards of Ordained Ministry to strengthen personal and church financial stewardship training for clergy during Residency/Provisional programs as well as in the conference's Eight-Year Assessment Process.

 Financial Well-Being Program